 Arranging a funeral - a step-by-step guide

-Choosing a funeral director
+2. Choose a funeral director

 An established and experienced funeral director can help unburden you from much of the stress of arranging a funeral, so you can focus on the things that are most important to you.